MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 In this [Azure AI Studio](https://ai.azure.com) tutorial, you use the prompt flow SDK (and other libraries) to build, configure, evaluate, and deploy a chat app for your retail company called Contoso Trek.
 Your retail company specializes in outdoor camping gear and clothing.
 The chat app should answer questions about your products and services.
 For example, the chat app can answer questions such as "which tent is the most waterproof?" or "what is the best sleeping bag for cold weather?".

 This tutorial is part one of a three-part tutorial.
-This part one shows you how to create and configure the resources you'll need for parts two and three of the tutorials.
+This part one shows you how to create and configure the resources you'll need for parts two and three of the tutorial series.

 In this part one, you learn how to: